 Aggressive, Distracted and Drowsy Driving

-Illinois drivers are prohibited from text messaging while driving except if you are:
+Illinois drivers are only exempt from cell phone use and text messaging while driving when:

 - Reporting an emergency situation.

 - Parked on the shoulder of a roadway.

 - Stopped due to normal traffic being obstructed and the vehicle is in neutral or park.

 Drivers who are in a crash resulting from distracted driving may face criminal penalties and incarceration

 Another hazard of roadway driving is drowsiness.
 Lack of sleep, fatigue or inattentiveness affects your ability to safely operate your vehicle.
 When taking a long trip, avoid drowsiness by stopping frequently to drink coffee, exercise or nap.
 Exercise your eyes by reading road signs or shifting the focus of your eyes to different parts of the roadway.
 Make sure you are properly rested.